Of course I know how to pronounce the name of the hurricane.

 It's not easy to say nothing passionately.

-They have a lot of passion, a lot of energy, but not tell anybody what you really think, because you don't want to be wetted to things.
+That's the art in politics, to have a lot of passion, a lot of energy, but not tell anybody what you really think because you don't want to be wedded to things.

-In the process, you portray yourself as fluid and brilliant and open minded and willing to accept any new thing that comes your way.
+In the process, you portray yourself as fluid and brilliant and open-minded and willing to accept any new thing that comes your way.

-People are simplistic and see black and white, but no gray, see right and wrong, but they don't see any maybe.
+People are simplistic and see black and white, but no gray.

 Those are simpletons.